wechuli/python-deepdive/Part 1/Section 05 - Function Parameters/notes.md

 - The * operator can only be used once in the LHS of an unpacking assignment
 - The ** unpacking

+- We set a default for dt to None
+- Inside the function, we test to see if dt is still None
+- If dt is None, set it to the current data/time
+- Otherwise, use what the caller specified for dt

+In general, always beware of using a mutable object (or a callable) for an argument default